 The invite was explicit that this was not a sex party and that naked was a goal, not a requirement.
 Being a voyeur was not allowed but if you weren’t comfortable being completely naked you were welcome to wear underwear.

-The party attendees were all men, presumably gay, and ran the gamut of body types.
+The party attendees were all men, presumably but not exclusively gay, and ran the gamut of body types.
 Some were experienced nudists and others were newbies like myself.
 I don’t know how many people were there in total, but I would guess 70 to 80 over the course of the night.
 I only knew 4 of them going into it.

 The entire experience was liberating and after the first minute or so I stopped even thinking about being naked.
 Instead it was a chance to meet and socialize with new people.
 Without phones people were fully-engaged in the conversation which was probably the best part of the entire event.
 I loved how body-positive and non-shaming the experience was.
 Oddly my biggest fear going into it was what to do with my hands without pockets to stick them in (apparently you hold a drink like in any club).